 - Caffeine, BCAAs, beta-alanine, creatine monohydrate, and beetroot extract are some ingredients found in pre-workouts.

-The main difference between energy and pre-workout drinks is their effect on you.
+The main difference between energy and pre-workout drinks lies in their impact on your body.

 Another major difference between the two is their pre-workout ingredients.
 Let’s take a better look.

-- Caffeine: It can boost physical and mental performance during exercise [1].
+- Caffeine: Medical News Today reports that caffeine can enhance both physical and mental performance during exercise [1].

-- Beetroot or pomegranate extract: It helps reduce high blood pressure [3].
+- Beetroot or pomegranate extract: The National Institute of Health indicates that beetroot may help reduce high blood pressure [3].

-- Beta-alanine: An essential amino acid that improves muscle size and performance [4].
+- Beta-alanine: According to WebMD, beta-alanine, an essential amino acid, improves muscle size and performance [4].

-- L-Citrulline: It helps increase blood flow in your muscles [6].
+- L-Citrulline: Research from the National Health Institute suggests that L-Citrulline can increase blood flow in muscles [6].

-- L-Glutamine: It can give you a good energy boost before working out [7].
+- L-Glutamine: Medical News Today states that L-Glutamine can provide a significant energy boost before a workout [7].

-- Other vasodilators: These allow for greater blood flow into your muscles [8].
+- Other vasodilators: The National Institute of Health suggests that these substances enable greater blood flow into muscles [8].

-- Ginseng: It’s believed that ginseng increases testosterone and helps with exercise performance, but no solid data backs that claim [9].
+- Ginseng: The National Institute of Health suggests that ginseng may increase testosterone and aid in exercise performance, although solid data supporting this claim is lacking [10].

-- Green Tea Extract: Green tea as a pre-workout may improve exercise endurance [11].
+- Green tea extract: ScienceDaily reports that green tea, when used as a pre-workout, may improve exercise endurance [12].

-- Guarana: A plant native to the Amazon that contains caffeine and is dangerous in large amounts [13].
+- Guarana: WebMD cautions that guarana, a plant native to the Amazon containing caffeine, can be dangerous in large amounts [14].

-- Carnitine: A compound that plays a critical role in energy production [15].
+- Carnitine: The National Institute of Health describes carnitine as a compound playing a critical role in energy production [16].

 - Sugar, B vitamins, and caffeine

-Note that both energy drinks and pre-workouts share caffeine and vitamin B as common ingredients.
-Energy drinks rely on sugar for sweetness (with the exception of sugar-free energy drinks), whereas most pre-workout drinks will use artificial sweeteners.
+It's important to note that both energy drinks and pre-workout supplements commonly include caffeine and vitamin B. Energy drinks typically rely on sugar for sweetness (except for sugar-free options), while most pre-workout drinks use artificial sweeteners.

 Benefits